Brazil antitrust body raises concerns over Disney-Fox deal

-BRASILIA (Reuters) - Brazil’s antitrust regulator Cade said on Monday that a deal by Walt Disney Co (DIS.N) to buy Twenty-First Century Fox’s (FOXA.O) entertainment assets raised concerns about undermining competition in the cable television market.
+BRASILIA, Dec 3 (Reuters) - Brazil’s antitrust regulator Cade said on Monday that a deal by Walt Disney Co to buy Twenty-First Century Fox’s entertainment assets raised concerns about undermining competition in the cable television market.

 A Cade report prepared to inform a subsequent ruling by the regulator said the deal would result in “a significant increase in concentration in the market of sports channels on cable TV and a high probability that Disney could control the market.”